mlan/docker-asterisk/README.md

 ## Docker compose example

-An example of how to configure an web mail server using docker compose is given below.
-It defines 4 services, `pbx-app`, `pbx-mta`, `pbx-db` and `auth`, which are the web mail server, the mail transfer agent, the SQL database and LDAP authentication respectively.
+An example of how to configure an VoIP SIP server using docker compose is given below.

 ```yaml
 version: '3.7'